tbaderts/spring-ai/mcp-server-lib/docs/QUICK_REFERENCE.md

 @workspace What are the core domain objects according to the specs?

 @workspace Search specs for information about state machines

+@workspace Use semantic search to find how we handle transaction failures

+@workspace Is semantic search enabled?
+Check vector store status
 ```

 ---